News

 So, you’ve no doubt picked up on a lot of the buzz that swept the internet for the past week.
 In case you haven’t, after a scuffle between Graf Zahl, the project lead of GZDoom, and its maintainers, the ZDoom organization has decided to step away from him spearheading its leading port.
 While there are many reports on the nature of what caused it, we’d like to outline the issues that led to this decision to clear the air of any speculation.

 Graf has been an incredibly consistent developer, and has helped craft some of ZDoom’s most defining features including the OpenGL renderer, DECORATE, and ZScript.
-His contributions cannot be understated and his work is a core part of ZDoom’s modern appeal.
+His contributions cannot be overstated and his work is a core part of ZDoom’s modern appeal.
 The extensions he helped add to the engine have evolved and helped shape an entire new world of content, from incredibly impressive mods to even full-blown games.
 Genuinely, we could not be where we are without his passion for this project.

 But Graf has also not been a stranger to getting into conflicts with the community and other developers.
 He has often acted antagonistically towards those wishing to be involved and has said some reprehensible things of the works of others, even going as far as to call for outright harassment.
 His leadership has pushed many prospective coders away as he often shuts down discussions, refuses to cooperate with his peers, and has generally created an unproductive work environment.
 This has always been unacceptable, but it is even less so as ZDoom’s leading port creator.
 ZDoom is built around its community and those wanting to create for it, so the lead of its direction cannot be someone so hostile towards them.